 How to include skills in the resume

-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.
 When deciding where to put the list of skills in your career, you have several options:

 List your skills in a separate skills section.
 This option is good for those who have extensive experience but would like to clarify the specific skills or abilities that set them apart.